laravel-notification-channels/fcm/README.md

 }
 ```

-Once you have that in place, you can simply send a notification to the user via
+Once you have that in place, you can simply send a notification to the user by doing the following:

 ```php
 $user->notify(new AccountActivated);